cyralinc/terraform-provider-cyral/doc/resource_repository.md

 # Repository

-The resource repository enable CRUD operations in Cyral repositories, allowing users to Create, Read, Update and delete repos.
+This resource provides CRUD operations in Cyral repositories, allowing users to Create, Read, Update and Delete repos.

 ## Usage